scala/scala3/docs/docs/reference/metaprogramming/inline.md

 }
 ```

-Parameters of inline methods can be marked `inline`.
+Parameters of inline methods can have an `inline` modifier as well.
 This means
 that actual arguments to these parameters must be constant expressions.
 For example: